tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/r.md

 ---
 title: "R and RStudio"
-description: "R is a language for statistical computing and graphics,"
+description: "R is a widely used language for statistical computing and graphics.
+Learn how to set it up on your computer."
-keywords: "R, statistics, installation, software, RStudio"
+keywords: "R, statistics, installation, software, RStudio, PATH"
 date: 2020-11-11T22:02:51+05:30
 draft: false
 weight: 4